 Proposals are at an early stage, but it is still worth writing to your Members of the Senedd and local councillors if you live in Glamorgan.
 Please consider signing the petition below with a comment will help prepare our response and sign up to the newsletter to be kept up to date with developments.

 No new faith school in Glamorgan

 The Vale of Glamorgan Council shouldn't support a £31.9m new faith school.
 We need inclusive community schools for all.

 The No More Faith Schools campaign is arguing in favour of inclusive, secular schooling amid plans which...

 After he was refused permission for a judicial review against Vale of Glamorgan Council, James Brunt...

 Posted: Mon, 03 Feb 2020 16:47

-An attempt to secure a judicial review against Vale of Glamorgan Council over a Church in Wales school's...
+An attempt to secure a judicial review against Vale of Glamorgan Council over the expansion of a Church...